splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-week-by-week.rst

 .. meta::
    :description: Schedule use case for creating a weekly rotation in Incident Intelligence.

-Skyler, the site reliability engineering (SRE) manager for Buttercup Industries, needs to create an on-call schedule for SREs with weekly 24x7 coverage for the payment service Monday through Sunday.
+Skyler, the site reliability engineering (SRE) manager for Buttercup Games, needs to create an on-call schedule for SREs with weekly 24x7 coverage for the payment service Monday through Sunday.

 Skyler takes the following steps to configure a schedule that meets these coverage needs: